Lightning-AI/pytorch-lightning/docs/source/sequences.rst

 Lightning supports using IterableDatasets as well as map-style Datasets.
 IterableDatasets provide a more natural option when using sequential data.

-.. note:: When using an IterableDataset you must set the val_check_interval when initializing the Trainer even when
+.. note:: When using an IterableDataset you must set the val_check_interval to an int (specifying the number of training
-    there is no validation logic in place.
+    batches to run before validation) when initializing the Trainer even when there is no validation logic in place.
     This is due to the fact that the IterableDataset does not have a __len__ and Lightning requires this to calculate the default validation interval.

 .. code-block:: python